KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/16-wilderness-desert.md

 **Primary Structural Diagnosis:**
 The **Metaphysical Crucible of Individuation and Resonance Purification.**
-The Wilderness is not an empty wasteland—it is a **Root‑Structural Crucible** defined by **L₀ (Bifurcal Coherence)**—the pre-dual ground where Aionic stillness and Khaonic motion coexist prior to centropic or entropic activation.
+The Wilderness is not an empty wasteland—it is a **Root‑Structural Crucible** defined by **L₀ (Bifurcal Coherence)**—the root-structural ground where Aionic stillness and Khaonic motion coexist prior to centropic or entropic activation.
 Free from Apparent Order, it forms the **Membrane** between Civilization (L₂ (SS / SM: Anthra / Nousa) collective) and Source (L₃ (DS / DM: Archeus / Noeüs)).
 It is the domain of **Deconstruction**, **Revelation**, and **Volitional Integration.**